ghackebeil/pybnb/doc/getting_started/index.rst

 Both approaches can solve a problem in serial or parallel.
-The difference between the two approaches is that the :func:`solve <pybnb.solver.solve>` convenience function automatically creates a :class:`Solver <pybnb.solver.Solver>` object and provides a few additional keywords that simplify the process of saving solver output and results to a file.
-Additionally, this function collects and reports workload and timing statistics for the solve, which can add some overhead.
-These statistics are not collected by the :func:`Solver.solve <pybnb.solver.Solver.solve>` method, thus, the second approach of directly using a :class:`Solver
+The difference between the two approaches is that the :func:`solve <pybnb.solver.solve>` convenience function automatically creates a :class:`Solver
+<pybnb.solver.Solver>` object and provides a few additional
+keywords that simplify the process of saving solver output and results to a file.
+Additionally, this function collects and reports workload and timing statistics at the end of the solve, which can add some overhead.
+These statistics are not collected by the :func:`Solver.solve
+<pybnb.solver.Solver.solve>` method; thus, the second
+approach of directly using a :class:`Solver
 <pybnb.solver.Solver>` can be more efficient.

 Creating a Solver